-He worked in England as part of his LL.B (Hons) "sandwich" course with CITY Solicitors, Barlow, Lyde and Gilbert, under the supervision of the late President of the Law Society, Sir Denis Marshall.
-He was called to the Cyprus Bar in 1982 having passed relevant Bar Exams, First Grade.
-He is a practicing Advocate and head of the Nicosia Offices since 1982.
+He worked in England as part of his LLB (Hons) sandwich course with CITY Solicitors, Barlow, Lyde and Gilbert, under the supervision of the late President of the Law Society, Sir Denis Marshall.
+He was called to the Cyprus Bar in 1982.
+He is a practising advocate and has been head of the Nicosia office since 1982.

-Dr. Christos Clerides has handled before the Supreme Court of Cyprus numerous cases.
+Dr Clerides has handled numerous cases before the Supreme Court of Cyprus.
 He also practises in the European Court of Human Rights in Strasbourg.
-He was a cofounder with Judge of the European Court of Human Rights in Strasbourg, L. Loucaides, of the International Association for the Protection of Human Rights in Cyprus in 1999.

-He served as Honorary President and President of the Association.
+He was a co-founder with the judge of the European Court of Human Rights in Strasbourg, Loukis Loucaides, of the International Association for the Protection of Human Rights in Cyprus in 1999, and has served as both honorary president and president of the Association.

-He was Deputy Chairman of the New Horizons Party and elected Member of House of Representatives of the Nicosia District 2001–2006 and Deputy elected in 2006–2011 with the European Party.
+He was deputy chair of the New Horizons Party and an elected member of the House of Representatives of the Nicosia district (2001–2006), and an elected deputy in 2006–2011 of the European Party.

-He was a member of the National Council, the highest authority advising the President of the Republic on the Cyprus problem up to December 2004
+He was a member of the National Council, the highest authority advising the President of the Republic on the Cyprus problem, until December 2004.

-He has participated and organized numerous Human Rights conferences and meetings in Cyprus.
+He has participated in and organised numerous human rights conferences and meetings in Cyprus.